Meet the Browns (TV series)

 Meet the Browns is an American sitcom created and produced by Tyler Perry.
-The Initial story of the show revolves around Mr. Brown running a senior citizen's home in Decatur, Georgia, with his daughter Cora Simmons.
-However as the show progresses, this idea is gradually phased out and it becomes a typical family sitcom about a multigenerational clan living under one roof.
-The show premiered on Wednesday, January 7, 2009 ,and finished its run on November 18, 2011 on TBS.
+The initial story revolves around Mr. Brown running a nursing home in Decatur, Georgia with his daughter Cora Simmons.
+However, as the show progresses, this idea is gradually phased out and it becomes a typical family sitcom about a multigenerational clan living under one roof.
+The show premiered on Wednesday, January 7, 2009, and finished its run on November 18, 2011 on TBS.

 It is an adaptation of Perry’s play and film of the same name.
 The show stars David Mann and Tamela Mann, who starred in the stage play and motion picture.
 It is also a spin-off of Tyler Perry's House of Payne.